Hristiyan-Petrov/pixi-snake-game/README.md

     ```bash
     npm run dev
     ```
-4. Open your browser and navigate to `http://localhost:5173` (or the address shown in your terminal).
+4. Open your browser and navigate to the local address shown in your terminal.